Hawo-world/Blue-Lab/Network Visibility/commands.md

----
 # Network‑Visibility Commands

 Below are vetted one‑liners for quick reconnaissance.
 All commands assume you have the required tools installed (see the README for a package list).
+Feel free to add more commands later—just follow the same heading/format pattern.

 ---